mathgladiator/adama-lang/reference/src/guide/privacy-and-bubbles.md

 |  private | No one can see it |
 | viewer_is&lt;field&gt; | Only the viewer indicated by the given field is able to see it |
 | use_policy&lt;policy&gt; | Validate the viewer can witness the value via code; policies are defined within documents and records via the ```policy``` keyword. |

-These modifiers are great for revealing simple data common between all viewers of the document.
-Viewer-dependent data is achievable via a privacy bubble using the ```bubble``` keyword.

 ```adama
 record Row {